 The ELMC Grants Committee is now well established and is giving financial support to projects, often in which Freemasons are actively involved, bringing benefits which improve the quality of life in local communities.
 It continues to make grants to local charities and good causes where comparatively small contributions make a considerable difference.
 In 2018 the Fund received 59 applications (in 2017 - 51 applications were received) and approved grants to 47 organisations (in 2017 - 43 were approved) totalling £71,213 (2017 - £59,171).
-The impact of these donations was important as we supported the Province during the tercentenary year of Freemasonry.
+The impact of these donations was very important to us, as we supported the Province during the tercentenary year of Freemasonry.
 Other ELMC donations include £15,000 (Masonic) and £9,666 (non-Masonic).

-The ELMC Fund-Raising Committee has worked closely with the Provincial Charity Stewards Committee and other ELMC Officers to develop fund-raising activities and encourage donations to us by Freemasons and their Lodges and Chapters.
+The ELMC Fund Raising Committee has worked closely with the Provincial Charity Stewards Committee and other ELMC Officers to develop fund-raising activities and encourage donations to us by Freemasons and their Lodges and Chapters.

 Hewlett Court, the sheltered accommodation owned and operated by the Charity, continues to provide a happy and nurturing environment for its residents, with a capacity of a maximum of 44 residential places.
-There are continuous improvements made to the facility and to the skills of its people.
+There are continuous improvements made to the facility and its people.

-Julie Ward, Operations Director for the ELMC and Hewlett Court, continues with the management of the day to day activity of the Charity from her base at Hewlett Court, well supported by the management and administrative teams.
+Julie Ward, Operations Director for the ELMC and Hewlett Court, continues with the management of the day to day activity of the Charity from her base at Hewlett Court.